lrspeiser/DensityDependentMetricModel/README.md

 - No suppression of LSS in low-density regions
 - Correct galaxy clustering statistics

----

 ### 6. Satellite Galaxy Planes

-DDMM’s environment-dependent gravity may explain **thin satellite planes** by altering orbital coherence in the presence of a radially varying ξ(ρ).
+DDMM's environment-dependent gravity may explain **thin satellite planes** by altering orbital coherence in the presence of a radially varying ξ(ρ).
 This requires modeling:
 - Tidal fields in anisotropic ξ(ρ) metric
 - Precession of satellites over time